 If the STA has received a FILS Discovery frame indicating that an AP is operating in that channel, or if the STA has received a Reduced Neighbor Report or Neighbor Report element indicating that an AP is operating in that channel, then the STA may, subject to the other rules in this clause, send a Probe Request frame to the broadcast address(#1313) in that channel, with the SSID field set to the SSID that corresponds to that AP or with the Short SSID field of the Short SSID List element set to the short SSID that corresponds to that AP and/or with the Address 3 field set to the BSSID of that AP, starting from step c) of 11.1.4.3.2 (Active scanning procedure for a non-DMG STA).

-Otherwise, if the channel is a PSC and the STA has determined the medium to be idle for a continuous period of at least dot11MinPSCProbeDelay from the start of the scan on the channel, then the STA may, subject to other rules in this subclause, send a Probe Request frame to the broadcast address(#1313) in that channel, with the SSID field set to the SSID that corresponds to an AP or with the Short SSID field of the Short SSID List element set to the short SSID that corresponds to an AP, and/or with the Address 3 field set to the BSSID of an AP, after invoking the backoff procedure, described in 10.23.2.2 (EDCA backoff procedure), starting from step c) of 11.1.4.3.2 (Active scanning procedure for a non-DMG STA).
+Otherwise, if the channel is a PSC or an SPSC and the STA has determined the medium to be idle for a continuous period of at least dot11MinPSCProbeDelay from the start of the scan on the channel, then the STA may, subject to other rules in this subclause, send a Probe Request frame to the broadcast address(#1313) in that channel, with the SSID field set to the SSID that corresponds to an AP or with the Short SSID field of the Short SSID List element set to the short SSID that corresponds to an AP, and/or with the Address 3 field set to the BSSID of an AP, after invoking the backoff procedure, described in 10.23.2.2 (EDCA backoff procedure), starting from step c) of 11.1.4.3.2 (Active scanning procedure for a non-DMG STA).

 Otherwise, if the STA has discovered the presence of an AP in that channel through means that are beyond the scope of this standard and the AP (#2310)is on the same channel and is range of the STA, then the STA may send a Probe Request frame to the broadcast address(#1313) in that channel, with the Address 3 field set to the BSSID of that AP, starting from step c) of 11.1.4.3.2 (Active scanning procedure for a non-DMG STA).

-Otherwise, if the FILSProbeTimer reaches dot11FILSProbeDelay and the channel is a PSC, then the STA may, subject to the other rules in this subclause, send a Probe Request to the broadcast address(#1313) in that channel, starting from step c) of 11.1.4.3.2 (Active scanning procedure for a non-DMG STA).
+Otherwise, if the FILSProbeTimer reaches dot11FILSProbeDelay and the channel is a PSC or an SPSC, then the STA may, subject to the other rules in this subclause, send a Probe Request to the broadcast address(#1313) in that channel, starting from step c) of 11.1.4.3.2 (Active scanning procedure for a non-DMG STA).

 Otherwise, the STA shall not send a Probe Request frame to the broadcast address(#1313) in that channel.